taocpp/PEGTL/README.md

 * George Makrydakis for the [inspiration](https://github.com/irrequietus/typestring) to `pegtl_string_t`.
 * Kenneth Geisshirt for Android compatibility.
 * Paulo Custodio for Windows-related fixes.
+* Kuzma Shapran for EOL testing and fixes.
+* Michael Becker and Sven Johanssen for help with CMake.

 ### Contact